xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 This is useful if you want to:
 - Reuse or copy the configured desired capabilities to another projects with some minor changes.
-- Share the configured desired capabilities for team members to reduce the effort.
+- Share the configured desired capabilities for team members to reduce effort.

 Follow these steps:
 ### Export Desired Capabilities